moeryomenko/flow/README.md

 ## ⚠️ Research Project Notice

-> This is an **experimental research project** exploring P2300 with member customization points (P2855) and non-blocking support (P3669).
+> This is an **experimental research project** exploring P2300 with member customization points (P2855), non-blocking support (P3669), async scopes (P3149), and structured concurrency (P3296).
 It is **not ready for production use** and is intended for study, experimentation, and academic research purposes only.

 ---